alliedmodders/amtl/README.md

 absolutely necessary and allocation performance is not a factor.
 Otherwise, use InlineList or Vector.

-### Strings (am-string.h)

-The String API is still rather in flux.
-Currently, a simple std::string-like class is provided called AString (short for ASCII String).

 ### FixedArray (am-fixedarray.h)

 FixedArray&lt;T, AP&gt; is a stripped-down version of Vector that is constructed with a fixed